 The Pollards Wood area, which lies along and mainly to the southwest side of Nightingales Lane, was only developed from the beginning of the 20th century.
 It was made up of the old Pollards Wood and part of the Vache Estate.
 Some eight large houses with substantial grounds were built within the first ten years but there has been a slow but continual increase ever since and it still remains an area of prestigious houses.
 Significant architects have been involved and a few of the early house have now been Listed.
 A number of the occupiers of the largest house have been colourful and well known characters.

 The railway had come to Little Chalfont in 1889.
 There had been some development from about 1890 along Cokes Lane including the layout of Harewood Road.
-(So-called from the common ownership of the land at the time with Harewood Downs farm.)
-But once the Vache estate was auctioned and the Raffertys, who owned Pollards Wood, started selling off land there was a sudden upsurge in housing development.
-But these were houses on the a different scale, much larger and on large many acres plots compared to other developments in the area.
+(So-called from the common ownership of the land at the time with Harewood Downs Farm.)
+But once the Vache Estate was auctioned and the Raffertys, who owned Pollards Wood, started selling off land there was a sudden upsurge in housing development.
+But these were houses on the a different scale, much larger and on large many-acre plots compared to other developments in the area.
 Essentially it was the formation of a distinct top market area appealing to the moneyed and top professional classes.

-There had been a couple of attempts 10 or so years earlier with the development of Stratton Chase by James Gurney and Roughwood by George Robinson but these looked back to an earlier era of landed estates and it did not provide the type of secluded house with ample but manageable, grounds within easy reach of facilities which was the type of market that had come into being and was provided by the area which had Nightingales Lane as its spine and which we call "Pollards Wood".
+There had been a couple of attempts 10 or so years earlier with the development of Stratton Chase by James Gurney and Roughwood by George Robinson but these looked back to an earlier era of landed estates.
+These did not provide the type of secluded house with ample but manageable grounds within easy reach of facilities which was the type of market that had come into being.
+This was provided by the area which had Nightingales Lane as its spine and which we call "Pollards Wood".

 Coinciding with the housing development was the conversion of Harewood Downs Farm into a golf course aimed at an exclusive membership and opened in 1907.